-I was recently approached by energy giants, Gazprom, to share tips for first time, public speakers.
+I was recently approached by energy giants, Gazprom, to share tips for public speakers.
 Here are the top three takeaways from me and the other members of the panel.
 You can read the full piece here.

 Treat it like a performance

 Approach your presentation as if it is a performance.
 People want to learn, and they also want to be entertained.
 A ‘do your best performance’ mindset can help to put you at ease and your delivery will be more fluid.
 Grab your audience’s attention by just being your best and real you up on that stage.
 Ditch your notes and if you use presentation slides, go light on text and big on images that enhance your core messages.
 People are there to listen to you – not see some big slides on a screen.

 Get your audience involved as soon as possible.
 It takes the pressure off you, gives you a sense of the mood of the room and gives you a moment to regroup.
 Ask them a question that people can put their hands up to.
 Ask a question that will have a lot of ‘yes’ answers, giving the audience an opportunity to participate and agree, for example, a lot of people fell into the profession of fundraising.
 Asking people who else is an accidental fundraiser (at a presentation to fundraisers) gets hands raising and builds rapport because they know you are one too.
 Obviously adapt this to your audience!
 Take people on an emotional journey during your presentation by telling stories.
 People learn and remember more through story and they also remember how you made them feel.
 Having a variety of stories, data, diagrams and models helps to change pace and keep your audience’s interest.
 It can also offer a chance for your audience to engage emotionally with your topic.